hermanncoders/schuldaten_hub_client/README.md

 #### But why so complicated?

-Since I'm no expert in data security, this is the way I found to ensure that the pupils' personal data of the pupil isn't sent back and forth through the internet.
+Since I'm no expert in data security, this is the way I found to ensure that the pupils' personal data isn't sent back and forth through the internet.
 In fact, this way the personal data only jumps through devices over encrypted qr-codes.
 As we are storing quite sensitive information, it is crucial that this information can't be related to a concrete pupil without proper authorization.

 **Have you got a better idea?
 Pull requests welcome! :-)**